23 Inches

 4. Estimate First, Then Calculate

 Before diving into calculations, round your numbers to get a ballpark figure.
-Take this: 23 inches is close to 25 inches.
-Since 25 inches is 63.5 cm (as calculated earlier), your answer should be a bit less.
-If you end up with 65 cm or 60 cm, you’ll immediately know something’s off.
+Consider this: for example, 23 inches is close to 25 inches.
+Practically speaking, since 25 inches is 63.
+5 cm (as calculated earlier), your answer should be a bit less.
+Because of that, if you end up with 65 cm or 60 cm, you’ll immediately know something’s off.
 Estimation is a powerful tool for catching errors before they become problems.

 5. Understand the Context

 In some scenarios, precision matters more than others.
-Day to day, if you’re measuring fabric for a sewing project, rounding to the nearest centimeter might suffice.
+If you’re measuring fabric for a sewing project, rounding to the nearest centimeter might suffice.
+Still, always consider how your answer will be used.
 But for engineering or scientific work, stick to the exact conversion.
-Always consider how your answer will be used.
 A small error in a blueprint could lead to a major disaster, while a rough estimate for a picture frame might just need a little trimming.

 Final Thoughts

 Converting inches to centimeters doesn’t have to be intimidating.
-Remember to avoid rounding prematurely, double-check your decimal alignment, and keep common conversions memorized for quick reference.
-Because of that, by combining these strategies with a bit of estimation and context awareness, you’ll minimize errors and maximize accuracy.
-In practice, with the right approach—whether manual or digital—you can tackle it confidently.
+With the right approach—whether manual or digital—you can tackle it confidently.
+Still, remember to avoid rounding prematurely, double-check your decimal alignment, and keep common conversions memorized for quick reference.
+That's why by combining these strategies with a bit of estimation and context awareness, you’ll minimize errors and maximize accuracy.
 Whether you’re a student, DIY enthusiast, or professional, these skills will serve you well in a world where measurements matter.